-The CCP credentialing/re-credentialing and contracting process play a critical role in helping prevent provider fraud and abuse.
-Credentialing and contracting serve as the gateway for physicians and other health care providers into the CCP Medicaid MMA provider network.
-All providers in Broward County must go through CCP's detailed credentialing and contracting process prior to becoming a network provider.
-The CCP credentialing and contracting process is designed to ensure that network providers are eligible, qualified and meet the requirements to be CCP network providers.
-Refer to CCP Provider Credentialing and Re-Credentialing Policy No. CR1001.
+The CCP credentialing/re-credentialing, provider profiling and ongoing provider monitoring process plays a critical role in helping prevent provider FWA.
+CCP credentialing and re-credentialing serves as the gateway for physicians and other health care providers into the CCP Medicaid provider network.
+All providers in CCP's Network must go through CCP's detailed credentialing and contracting process prior to becoming a network provider.
+The CCP credentialing/re-credentialing process is designed to ensure that network providers are eligible and qualified to be CCP network providers.
+As part of the credentialing/re-credentialing process CCP verifies the following: